Full-Time Scrapping: Is It An Option For You?

 Get insurance

 As a business owner, you’re responsible for your health insurance.
-If you don’t have employer-sponsored health insurance, you’ll need to purchase your policy.
+You’ll need to purchase your policy if you don’t have employer-sponsored health insurance.

 There are many routes you can choose when scrapping metal.
 Maybe you buy from individuals and resell them to a junkyard.
-Or, you have another skill like welding, and you use the metal you scrap to create new products.
+Or, you have another skill like welding, using the metal you scrap to create new products.

-Regardless of which route you choose, it would help if you were a pricing expert.
+Regardless of your chosen route, it would help if you were a pricing expert.
 That means knowing the current prices for different metals and negotiating the best price possible.
 Prices fluctuate, so staying up-to-date on the latest prices is essential.

 You might not get the best prices when you’re first starting.
 But, as you build relationships with buyers and learn about the market, you’ll be able to get better prices for your scrap metal.
 And the cheaper you buy your metal, the higher your profit margin.